 Cast your mind back 20 years.
 Cher’s ‘Believe’ is dominating the UK singles chart for the seventh week in a row.
 Michael Owen is a national hero.
 David Beckham is a national embarrassment.
 George Michael delivers a massive ‘fuck you’ with his ‘Outside’ video.
 B*Witched enter the public consciousness.
-1998, what a year.
-And then comes along the world’s greatest video game, Nintendo 64’s The Legend of Zelda: Ocarina of Time.
+1998 – what a year.
+And then what comes along?
+Only the world’s greatest video game, The Legend of Zelda: Ocarina of Time.

-As one Gamespot critic noted shrewdly at the time, Ocarina of Time is “the masterpiece that people will still be talking about ten years down the road.”
-But here we are, another 10 years on, and critics are still enamoured by it.
+As one Gamespot critic noted shrewdly at the time, Ocarina of Time is “the masterpiece that people will still be talking about ten years down the road”.
+But here we are, another decade on, and critics are still enamoured by the Nintendo 64 title.
 Some argue that it’s got meatier chops than even the latest title in the Zelda franchise, 2017’s epic Breath of the Wild (available on Nintendo Switch/Wii U).

 As the highest rated video game in history nears its 20th anniversary, here’s a by-no-means-exhaustive look at how Ocarina of Time set a new benchmark for action RPGs with its intricate design and innovative gameplay.
 This was a game that inspired your soul, educated your mind, and ultimately rewarded your curiosity.